-South Dakota high court rejects death row inmate’s appeal
+South Dakota inmate on death row loses 2 appeals in 1 day

 SIOUX FALLS, S.D.
-(AP) — The South Dakota Supreme Court on Friday denied an appeal from a convicted killer who is scheduled to be executed early next month for the 1992 fatal stabbing of a young doughnut shop worker.
+(AP) — A convicted killer in South Dakota who is scheduled to be executed early next month for the fatal stabbing of a young doughnut shop worker lost two appeals on Friday.

-Charles Russell Rhines, 63, had argued that the state’s execution policies are invalid because they don’t follow the rule-making requirements of South Dakota’s Administrative Procedures Act, which governs how new policies are implemented.

-Attorneys for the state argued the execution policy is exempt from those requirements.
+The 8th U.S. Circuit Court of Appeals dismissed a request by Charles Russell Rhines, 63, to meet with mental health experts to prepare a clemency application.
+The three-judge panel said the question of whether Rhines deserves clemency should be decided by the South Dakota governor.

+“It still appears that Rhines still has an opportunity to seek and obtain relief by means of the state’s statutory and/or constitutional framework,” Circuit Judge Jane Kelly wrote of the court’s decision.

-The high court agreed, upholding a lower court’s ruling and rejecting Rhines’ corresponding request to delay his execution, which is scheduled to take place the week of Nov.
+Earlier Friday, the South Dakota Supreme Court rejected Rhines’ request to delay his execution, which is scheduled to take place the week of Nov.
 3-9.

-The exact date will be announced two days before the execution.
+Rhines had argued that the state’s execution policies are invalid because they don’t follow the rule-making requirements of South Dakota’s Administrative Procedures Act, which governs how new policies are implemented.
+The high court agreed with the state’s premise that the execution policy is exempt from those requirements.

+“This dismissal by the Eighth Circuit Court of Appeals further shows that Rhines has had his day in court at the state and federal levels and the hour of justice is rapidly approaching after 27 years of suffering by the Schaeffer family,” the state attorney general, Jason Ravnsborg, said in a statement.

 Rhines’ attorneys, who didn’t immediately reply to requests for comment, are also challenging the use of pentobarbital in his execution.
 The drug is commonly used to euthanize animals and has been used in recent executions in South Dakota and in Georgia, Missouri and Texas.